nabeelre/BTSbot/CITATION.md

 }
 ```

-If you use or reference a pre-trained `BTSbot` model like the updated ConvNeXt-based `BTSbot` model in your work, please also cite [our follow-up publication]()
+If you use or reference a pre-trained `BTSbot` model like the updated ConvNeXt-based `BTSbot`
+or `BTSbot` output from 2026 or beyond, please also cite [our follow-up publication]()

 ```